-Cenwave 1533 extends coverage at the short-wavelength end of G160M by 44 $^{\rm A}$ to overlap with the longest wavelengths covered by Segment A of cenwave 1222.
-This allows a broad range of wavelengths to be covered by just two M mode settings without placing Ly $\alpha$ on the detector, avoiding a key contributor to gain sag.
+Cenwave 1533 extends coverage at the short-wavelength end of G160M by 44 Å to overlap with the longest wavelengths covered by Segment A of cenwave 1222.
+This allows a broad range of wavelengths to be covered by just two M mode settings without placing Ly α on the detector, avoiding a key contributor to gain sag.

-2.3 Use of the G285M Grating is Discouraged
+2.4 The G285M Grating is Available but Unsupported